dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 When applied to cultural mythos, this compression is advantageous: tightly-packed ideas inspire thought and study to decompress them.
-This thought reinforces their longevity within the minds that host them.
+This required processing time and energy reinforces their longevity within the minds that host them.
 Compression also serves as a kind of camoflauge that protects these ideas and their functioning from competing belief systems who will assuredly attempt eradication.
-Light compression and obfuscation of myth also makes them more viral, more viable and more likely to survive
-[knowledge extinction events](/posts/2016-08-01-from-the-parapets-of-alexandria-knowledge-extinction-events.html).
+Light compression and obfuscation of myth also makes them more viral, more viable and more likely to survive [knowledge extinction events](/posts/2016-08-01-from-the-parapets-of-alexandria-knowledge-extinction-events.html).

 <a name="cultural-dessication" />

 ### [Cultural Desiccation](#cultural-desiccation)

-Cultures like the Norse often rely on myths during times of turmoil to preserve information in an encoded form.
+Cultures like the Norse and the Israelis relied on myth during times of turmoil to preserve information in an encoded form.
 In terms of European geopolitics, they could see which way the wind was blowing: either Europe would be united through Christianity as a cultural basis or become economically subservient to the Middle East.
 They codified these myths in such a way as to ostensibly retain their cultural identity while compressing a set of behaviors encoded in myth, whose execution would begin upon apocalyptic events.
-Humanity's forefathers deserve much more credit than we give them.
+Modernity's forefathers deserve much more credit than we give them.

 #### Mr. Paperclip is trying to help.
+How can you say no to [that face](https://www.google.com/#q=the+allusion+to+a+face+is+a+cleverly+disguised+joke+about+the+nature+of+semiotics)?

 ![Mr Paperclip](/img/posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos/mr-paperclip.jpg)

-#### How can you say no to that face?
+#### Why do some cars look like they're smiling?

+> Mr Paperclip has the answer: some signifiers are deeply engrained in
+> our brains & genetics.
+It's why babies recognize human faces almost
+> immediately.
+Is there something universal or simplicial about the
+> specific structure of the human face that enables it to be encoded
+> into our genes?

 Ragnarok is perhaps the best example of a subversive attempt to use information compression for cultural preservation.
 It's event-driven eschatology to be invoked upon apocalypse, whence the Gods return.
 The Norse priests all but disappeared, yet so long as that myth was preserved, it contained everything that would be needed to ensure the Gods return for one last battle.
+It was small and managed to escape Christian persecution.

 <a name="i-bet-superman-could-do-it" />